EpiphanySoft/oo/docs/Classes.md

 to add new processors to the `@define` mechanism.
 The primary reason to write processors instead of decorators is to ensure proper order of operations.

+By default, inherited processors (such as `prototype`) will be applied before derived class processors so this order is not typically a concern.
+When defining two processors, however, it is worth considering their order:

+    @define({
+        processors: {
+            foo: 'bar',   // "foo" requires "bar" to run first
+            bar: true
+        }
+    })
+    class FooBar extends Base {
+        static applyFoo (foo) {
+            console.log('applyFoo: ', foo);
+        }

+        static applyBar (bar) {
+            console.log('applyBar: ', bar);
+        }
+    }

+This class adds a `foo` and `bar` processor and specifies their order of operation.
+Usage is then:

+    @define({
+        foo: 1,
+        bar: 2
+    })
+    class FooBarUser extends FooBar {
+        //
+    }

+    > applyBar: 2
+    > applyFoo: 1

+### Advanced Processor Ordering

-For example, consider a processor that defines properties on the class prototype.
+Let's now consider a processor that defines properties on the class prototype.
 Since the `prototype` processor also places properties on the class prototype, there is room for these processors to conflict.

-Normally, inherited processors (such as `prototype`) will be applied before derived class processors.
-For this example, assume our new processor TODO
+Assume that the new processor should be executed before `prototype`:

+    @define({
+        processors: {
+            foo: {
+                before: 'prototype'
+            }
+        }
+    })
+    class CustomProcessor extends Base {
+        static applyFoo (foo) {
+            // runs before prototype processor...
+        }
+    }